AshrafIb/MLE-Pipeline/README.md

 ## Pipeline comparison

 AutoML is easier to use, when several Algorithms should be compared, because it takes fewer steps to configure the Grid of Comparision.
 In my Hyperdrive approach, i have to make a decision for a specific Algorithm at first and then have to define the Params i want to iterate over.
-AutoML does this automatically for each chosen Algorithm and picks randomly Paremeters.
+AutoML does this automatically and chooses from all Classification-Algorithms and picks randomly Paremeters.
+Thus AutoML is a faster possibility to train models.

 Even if the accuracy is slightly better in the AutoML variant, I would not consider this because the data is unbalanced.
 Therefore, other metrics are more important; I will discuss this in the next section.

 ## Future work

-In a next run, i would use an AutoML approach again, but focusing on a F1-Score, or in discussion with a business expert understand the importance of precision and recall in this context and determine an optimal curve of both.
+In a next run, i would use an AutoML approach again, but focusing on a F1-Score, or in discussion with a business expert try to understand the importance of precision and recall in this context and determine an optimal curve of both.

 I would than take the best performing Algorithm and define a Hyperdrive for it, where i go into a mirco-analysis of best performing Parameters.